llm-workflow-engine/llm-workflow-engine/README.md

 <h1><p align="center">:candy:ChatGPT Wrapper:candy:</p></h1>

 <p align="center">ChatGPT Wrapper is an open-source unofficial <b>Power CLI</b>, <b>Python API</b> and <b>Flask API</b> that lets you interact programmatically with ChatGPT.</p>

 ## Highlights

 🤖 **Programmable ChatGPT**.
-The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your *Python scripts* or on the *command line*, making it easy to leverage its functionality into your projects.
+The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your _Python scripts_ or on the _command line_, making it easy to leverage its functionality into your projects.

 💬 **Runs in Shell**.
-You can call and interact with ChatGPT in the terminal
+You can call and interact with ChatGPT in the terminal.

 🐍 **Python API**.
 The ChatGPT Wrapper is a Python library that lets you use ChatGPT in your Python scripts.